phoenix-apps/Phnx/docs/articles/Phnx.Benchmark.md

 1. Allows you to quickly run a small benchmark for a particular section of code.

-## Benchmark Methods
+## Quick Examples

-For a full list of all things possible with BenchmarkMethods, please check the [API reference guide](https://phoenix-apps.github.io/Phnx-Wiki/api/Phnx.Benchmark.html)
+For a full list of all things possible with Phnx.Benchmark, please check the [API reference guide](https://phoenix-apps.github.io/Phnx-Wiki/api/Phnx.Benchmark.html)

 ```cs
 Action fastMethod = () => {